 The Value: Well worth it

-Aveda Rinseless Refresh Micellar Hair & Scalp Refresher: For wavy and curly hair types, Aveda's hair refresher ($31) revives and refreshes hair calming any frizz and problems caused by humidity.
+Aveda Rinseless Refresh Micellar Hair & Scalp Refresher: For wavy and curly hair types, Aveda's hair refresher ($32) revives and refreshes hair calming any frizz and problems caused by humidity.
+This product is a spray that can be used on dry hair to redefine the style.
+While L'Oréal’s Elvive 8 Second Wonder Water is used in the shower, this Aveda Hair & Scalp Refresher can be used anytime throughout the day.

 Our Verdict: Try it out